wagaweb/waboot-woo-product-filters/README.md

 Download the last compiled version [here](http://update.waboot.org/?action=get_metadata&slug=waboot-woo-product-filters&type=plugin) (coming soon).

 This plugin **is not yet ready for a full release**.
-We use it successfully in various production site, but we need more time to fine-tune the settings part of the plugin and to make as easy as possible to implement it in the majority of the WordPress themes.
+We use it successfully in various production sites, but we need more time to fine-tune the settings part of the plugin and to make as easy as possible to implement it in the majority of the WordPress themes.

 ## Usage